ory/keto/README.md

 ### ORY Security Console: Administrative User Interface

-The [ORY Security Console](https://console.ory.am/auth/login) is a visual admin interface for managing ORY Hydra, ORY Oathkeeper, and ORY Keto.
+The [ORY Security Console](https://console.ory.am/auth/login) is a visual admin interface for ORY Hydra, ORY Oathkeeper, and ORY Keto.

 ### ORY Hydra: OAuth2 & OpenID Connect Server

 [ORY Hydra](https://github.com/ory/hydra) ORY Hydra is a hardened OAuth2 and OpenID Connect server optimized for low-latency, high throughput, and low resource consumption.
-ORY Hydra is not an identity provider (user sign up, user log in, password reset flow), but connects to your existing identity provider through a consent app.
+ORY Hydra is not an identity provider, which would include user sign up, user log in, password reset flow.
+Hydra but connects to your existing identity provider through a consent app.

 ### ORY Oathkeeper: Identity & Access Proxy